 IMPORTANT NOTICE REGARDING CHANGES TO THE APPOINTMENT SYSTEM - 13 MARCH 2020 - please click here the attached document which details changes to our systems

-IMPORTANT NOTICE REGARDING CLINICALLY HIGH RISK PATIENTS – 6 APRIL 2020
+IMPORTANT NOTICE REGARDING CLINICALLY HIGH RISK PATIENTS

 We understand that a number of patients have already self-identified as high risk via the Gov.uk website.
 As GP Practices we have been told that we will be sent details where any of our patients have done this so that these can be reviewed to determine clinically if any of those patients should be included in the highest clinical risk group.
 Where a patient is clinically felt to be in the highest risk group the Practice will send a letter to the patient confirming this.
 The information on these patients has not yet been received but is expected within the next week.

 Warrengate Medical Centre has provided services to the local community for over 70 years.
 In late 2000 the Centre moved to its new purpose-built premises on the edge of Wakefield City Centre.
 The former Batley Road branch surgery was also amalgamated in to the new premises shortly after.